drscotthawley/botograder/README.md

 6. Generate a Google Sheet from that form, and supply the sharing URL to *that* (e.g. https://docs.google.com/spreadsheets/d/16S5jfbbVWj3Os2MQNe0oTH08f7u8pLEduto9x0BtNc4/edit?usp=sharing) into botograder

+...but wait...

+7. If you want the bot to be able to email students, you NOW (Sept 2022) need to configure a special Google Mail OAuth2 id (maybe separate from your GDrive...would love to know how to do both in one ID).
+So now go follow these instructions: https://developers.google.com/gmail/api/quickstart/python.
+Now you get to create and run a *NEW* quickstart.py file (Let's call it `quickstart2.py` just to be safe).

 ## Sample Usage:

 ```bash
 ./botograder.py -n examples/assignment2 https://docs.google.com/spreadsheets/d/16S5jfbbVWj3Os2MQNe0oTH08f7u8pLEduto9x0BtNc4/edit?usp=sharing
 ```

+## Troubleshooting

+* pydrive2 errors: delete (or move) `settings.yaml`
+* other Google errors: re-create new credentials
+* yagmail errors: ??
+Working on it.
+Used to work fine, but for now: run with `-n` and diable emailing completely.

+--
+Copyright 2021, 2022 Scott H. Hawley